pspacek/draft-ietf-deleg-base/ns-and-deleg-table.md

-    Option D: Set RCODE=NXDOMAIN and return nothing in the Authority section Option G: Set RCODE=SERVFAIL and return nothing in the Authority section Option H: Return NS and glue records in the Authority section synthesized from the DELEG records If the auth has both NS and DELEG records:
+    Option D: Set RCODE=NXDOMAIN and return nothing in the Authority section Option G: Set RCODE=SERVFAIL and return nothing in the Authority section Option H: Return NS and glue records in the Authority section synthesized from the DELEG records Option I: Return DELEG records in the Authority section If the auth has both NS and DELEG records:
     Option E: Return only NS records in the Authority section Option F: Return both DELEG and NS records in the Authority section